andreaspeters/flexpacket/README.md

 ## Important Infos

 - Hostmode (via HW TNC) is currently not working under windows.
 I'm still debugging this issue.
-- There is currently no support for "UZ7HO SoundModem".
-Only AGWPE (as example, via Direwolf).

 ## Features